Key Takeaways

 It's important to understand that validators sometimes try to implement a strategy called maximal extractable value (MEV) that increases their profitability by deliberately including, omitting, or changing transaction ordering during block creation.
 This is done to extract additional rewards for themselves on top of the value they would normally obtain via transaction fees.

 When a validator takes part in MEV extraction it is considered dishonest.
 On dYdX, this is possible because orders are stored in an in-memory orderbook (a highly performant matching engine) prior to execution.
-However, taking part in MEV is unacceptable because it comprises a transparent and equitable trading environment for users.
+However, harmful MEV can compromise a transparent and equitable trading environment for users.

 When a validator manipulates the ordering of transactions or unfilled orders on the network, it can impact the prices traders purchase assets at by making the trader pay more than they are actually required to spend at any given time.